Vegan Gluten Free Banana Pancakes are fluffy, moist and flavorful – a healthy and delicious way to start the day.

 Mash up some ripe-as-sin bananas, whip yourself up a vegan egg, and mix all the ingredients together in a mixing bowl.
 BOOM!
 You end up with a deliciously moist and fluffy pancake with molten banana on the inside.

-Tip: when you make these pancakes, keep them small.
+Tip: when you make these pancakes, keep them small, like silver dollar pancakes.
 This helps with the flipping process and ensures the pancakes cook all the way through.